rtyle/sonos-relay/README.md

 	nmcli con add type vlan con-name $name dev eth0 id $id ip4 $ip gw4 $gw

-Where $name is the name of the VLAN, $id is its VLAN ID, $ip is its IPv4 address and $gw is the gateway to this VLAN.
+Where $name is the name of the VLAN, $id is its VLAN ID, $ip is its IPv4 CIDR address and $gw is the gateway to this VLAN.

 Install dependencies